Fairphone eliminates "reply all" threads with Mattermost

 Fairphone is an Amsterdam-based social enterprise company that aims to develop smartphones designed and produced with a lower environmental impact.
 The team is distributed across Europe, Asia, and Africa.

-In 2015, two separate teams at Fairphone joined Slack to collaborate on projects.
+Previously, two separate teams at Fairphone had created Slack environments to collaborate on projects.
 While this worked well enough for team communication, it created information siloes, as the rest of the company used email to communicate.
 “Information quickly got scattered among different environments,” says Leo Makkinje, Site Reliability Engineer for Fairphone.

 Fairphone wanted to extend Slack to the rest of the organization.
 However, when employees started asking questions about Slack’s privacy and data retention policies, the IT team decided to look for alternatives.